FelicityEnyinnia-dataanalyst/felicity_portfolio/README.md

  $ date_time: POSIXct, format: "2016-04-01 07:54:00" "2016-04-01 07:54:05" "2016-04-01 07:54:10" ...
  $ value    : int  93 91 96 98 100 101 104 105 102 106 ...
 ```
-As we can see, the changes have been correctly applied.
+As observed, the changes have been successfully applied.
+The column names are now in lowercase, and the date_time columns have been converted to a format readable by R.

-- Now that the date$time are in the right format recognizable in R, I will go ahead to separate the date_time column in hourly_steps1 into separate columns of date and time.
+- Now that the date$time are in the right format recognizable by R, I will go ahead to separate the date_time column in hourly_steps1 into separate columns of date and time.

 ```R
 library(tidyr)